-- See the "General Prerequisites" on page 29. - To process online audit files, you must have the Read right to the Audit File object Audit Contents property. - You must have the ability to create new (temporary) files in the directory you were in when you started AUDITCON, and there must be sufficient disk space on that volume.
+- See the . - To process online audit files, you must have the Read right to the Audit File object Audit Contents property. - You must have the ability to create new (temporary) files in the directory you were in when you started AUDITCON, and there must be sufficient disk space on that volume.
 These temporary files hold the audit data as it is extracted from the audit trail.

-Because AUDITCON places temporary files in the directory you were in when you started AUDITCON, and these temporary files contain audit data, you must not generate any reports unless your current directory is protected from access by users who are not authorized to see audit data.
+Warning: Because AUDITCON places temporary files in the directory you were in when you started AUDITCON, and these temporary files contain audit data, you must not generate any reports unless your current directory is protected from access by users who are not authorized to see audit data.

-1. Choose "Auditing reports" from the "Available audit options" menu (2101).
+1. Choose Auditing reports from the Available audit options menu (2101).